damianhakert/damianhakert.github.io/source/jobs/service-engineer/index.md

 1. Emergency tickets/GitLab.com downtime
 1. Scheduled calls/maintenance
 1. Normal tickets and GitLab.com maintenance
-1. Social questions piped into Zendesk (see below)
+1. Social questions piped into Zendesk (see the list below)
 1. Engage with the rest of the GitLab and core team to improve GitLab
 1. Fix problems, add features, improve documentation, and polish the website
 1. IRC questions